SteveWinward/PowerApps/WriteUps/SignedPdfFlow.md

 ### Download the Signature Image
 The Pen Input result from the [Electronic Signatures Demo App](./ElectronicSignatures.md) was stored using the [File field type in CDS](https://docs.microsoft.com/en-us/powerapps/developer/common-data-service/file-attributes).
 You could also use the [new Image field type](https://docs.microsoft.com/en-us/powerapps/developer/common-data-service/image-attributes) that supports full images too.

 The connnector we need to use here is the [HTTP with Azure AD](https://docs.microsoft.com/en-us/connectors/webcontents/).
 Add the action to your Flow and then click on the "..." and click "+ Add new connection".
-You need to setup this with the CDS Azure AD Application Information.
-Below is the configuration for Commercial O365
+You need to setup this with the CDS Azure AD Application Information ("https://<orgName>.crm.dynamics.com").
+Below is the configuration for Commercial O365.

 ![Configure HTTP with Azure AD](Images/signed-form-HTTP-AAD-Config.JPG)